openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-request.md

 **Error Description**

-Operation on a non-existent task.
+Attempting to operate on a non-existent task.

 **Possible Causes**

-Attempting to delete or query a non-existent task.
+Deleting or querying a non-existent task.

 **Resolution Steps**

-1. Query existing tasks through the retrieval interface.
+1. Query existing tasks through the search interface.
 2. Confirm whether the queried task exists (the system periodically cleans up garbage tasks).
 3. Retry the operation with the correct task ID.

-## 21900007 Unsupported State Operation
+## 21900007 Operation on Unsupported State

 **Error Message**